Note: BitIRA does not currently offer IOTA IRAs, though it may in the future. Currently, other crypto IRA types are available.

 Your self-directed digital IRA will greatly expand the number of assets available to you and give you unparalleled access compared to other retirement options.
 And while the process might seem intimidating due to the number of choices, the specialists at BitIRA are always a call or email away to provide whatever information or resources that you need.

 Taking control of your future with a digital SDIRA

-When rolling over your existing retirement accounts into a digital SDIRA, your funds will be transferred to our partner custodian, the Preferred Trust Company.
+When rolling over your existing retirement accounts into a digital SDIRA, your funds will be transferred to one of our partner custodians, either the Equity Trust Company or Preferred Trust Company.
 From there, we can help you acquire whichever cryptocurrencies you’d like, and then ensure that they stay safe by employing cold storage, the most secure option available.

 Besides purchasing tokens, you can diversify your new and improved portfolio by adding standard and alternative assets to the account (stocks, bonds, precious metals and real estate are just some examples).